Sunday, June 27, 2010

 Nine West blue suede peeptoe slingbacks, silver Ray Ban Aviator sunglasses

-Musso's is made up of two sides to the restaurant.
-This side is called the Old Room and is distinguished by its red leather booths that are matched by the sharp red uniforms of the wait staff.
+There are two sides to the restaurant at Musso & Frank.
+This side is called the Old Room and is distinguished by the breakfast counter (above, famous for its flannel cakes) and its red leather booths, which are matched by the sharp red uniforms of the wait staff.
 Famous folks have claimed these booths as their own over the years.
 Charlie Chaplin was one of the first.
-He loved Musso's so much that he used to have lunch here nearly every single day, and he always took the first booth in the upper right near the window.
+He loved Musso's so much that he used to have lunch here nearly every single day and always took the first booth near the window.
 Whenever Chaplin wasn't using his booth, though, it also became the regular spot for Rudolph Valentino and John Barrymore.
-Later Steve McQueen also claimed the booth as his own.
+Later Steve McQueen also claimed the same booth as his own.

-Then you head to the New Room on the other side of the restaurant...
+Heading to the New Room on the other side of the restaurant

-The other side of Musso's is dominated by their famous bar.
-Everyone--and I mean everyone--from old Hollywood came and drank here.
-The stories are limitless.
-In the 1920s, Rudolph Valentino and Douglas Fairbanks used to race one another on horseback from the studios down Hollywood Boulevard to Musso's....loser buying the drinks.
+The other side of Musso's--the New Room--is dominated by their famous bar.
+Everyone--and I mean everyone--from Old Hollywood came and drank here.
+The stories are endless.
+For starters, in the 1920s, Rudolph Valentino and Douglas Fairbanks used to race one another on horseback from the studios down Hollywood Boulevard to Musso's.
+The loser bought the drinks.

 Another famous Manny, the bartender, fixing the classic Musso martini (complete with sidecar)

 My favorite film noir folk--directors, actors, authors--all used to come here as well.
 John Huston, Humphrey Bogart, and Dashiell Hammett to name a few.
-Raymond Chandler even wrote the novel The Big Sleep while sitting (and drinking) in a booth at Musso's.
+Raymond Chandler even wrote the novel for The Big Sleep while sitting (and drinking) in a booth at Musso's.
+Maybe it was the one above.

 Of course the ladies loved Musso's, too.
 Greta Garbo, Bette Davis, Ginger Rogers, and Claudette Colbert were all regulars here.
-On my way out, I thought about them stopping to make a phone call from one of the wooden booths that are still lined up in back.
-And my very last stop...even the ladies restroom and lounge is cool and classic.
+On my way out, I always think about them stopping to make a phone call from one of the wooden booths that are still lined up in back.
+Though it's time to say goodbye, it won't be for long.
+The time spent at Musso's is nothing short of magical, and the legacy of all who spent time there before me always lures me back.
+I hope you can experience it for yourself.

 2 comments: